InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/interact-foundry.md

 ## Invoke function - transaction

 Transactions modify state, and are write operations.
-Thus smart contract state is updated.
+So smart contract state is updated.
-This means that the transaction needs to be signed by the wallet, and transaction fees (gas) need to be paid.
+The transaction must be signed by a wallet, and transaction fees (gas) need to be paid.

 Use the following command to transact the `increment(num)` function.

 ```shell